rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### Type level programming

-TS literal types as singletons (i.e. type `"boo"` has exactly one value `"boo":"boo"`).
+TS literal types are singletons (i.e. type `"boo"` has exactly one value `"boo":"boo"`, _this was a bit of a horror-like excitement right there_).
-Singletons allow to magically connect type expression with values.
-They should not be that hard to implement and it is interesting why they are so uncommon.
+Singletons allow to magically connect types with values.
+This way values can be type checked!
+Literal types should not be that hard to implement and it is interesting why they are so uncommon.
 Kudos to TS for introducing these!
 They are, clearly, a great fit for JS.

 TS literal types are very limited in scope (I remember reading somewhere that is was a design decision).
 For example, you can do some very basic type level string manipulation but you cannot concatenate strings or do any arithmetic on numbers and have no way of defining any additional features on your own.

 TypeScript allows for type-level ternary (_Conditional Types_) as well as various type level built-in functions (e.g. `keyof`).
-Apparently, the type level programming in TypeScript is _Turing complete_ (see [_add_blank_target https://github.com/microsoft/TypeScript/issues/14833](https://github.com/microsoft/TypeScript/issues/14833)).
+Apparently, the type level programming in TypeScript is _Turing Complete_ (see [_add_blank_target https://github.com/microsoft/TypeScript/issues/14833](https://github.com/microsoft/TypeScript/issues/14833)).
-That means that semantically types in TypeScript are very powerful.
+That means that, at least semantically, types in TypeScript are very powerful.
 However, type level programming in TS is focused on creating type safety for various JS code idioms rather than creating a foundation for DIY type level programming.
 IMO this makes it harder to learn.
 The _Turing completeness_, I think, was completely accidental.